VictorMGomes/fedora-wizard/README.md

 # fedora-wizard
-Fast and Automatic Fedora Workstation Setup
+Quick and Automatic Fedora Workstation Setup for Developers